TradeIdeasPhilip/entropic-qoi/README.md

 I said I only cared when the repeat count is very big.
 The biggest it could be for the relative counter would be 255.
 It's worth taking some statistics to see what these long values look like.

-## Processing

-Can I access 16 bit floating point color values from the canvas?